“That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death,”

 The word “conformed” means to take on the same form as His death.
 It means to make like form with another person or thing, to render like.

-Tradition believes that Paul was beheaded.
+Tradition believed that Paul was beheaded.
 He did not die in bed.
 Most of us would prefer to die in bed, with white sheets, with a nurse or two, with a head physician plus a couple of interns.
 It probably will not work out that way.
-We had little to do with our entrance into the world and we will have little to do with our exit.
+We had little to do with our entrance into the world, and we will have little to do with our exit.

 What epitaph will they place on our tombstone?
 What will people say about us?
 What would we want them to say?
 Will they say, “He lived for Christ?
-He put priority on eternal values?”
+He put the priority on eternal values?”
 Most of us have heard the couplet: “Only one life, ’twill soon be past.
 Only what’s done for Christ will last.”
 If we could only view things in light of eternity, we would put Christ first.
 Our perspective on life would be entirely different.
 We would put God first.
 Everything else would be incidental.

 Yet, we generally put everything else first.
 We relegate the things that count for eternity to our spare time.
 We consign eternal priorities to hobbies.
-We dispatch the winning of people to Christ to whatever position is left over from other priorities.
+We dispatch the winning of people to Christ to whatever position is leftover from other priorities.